cloudandbigdatalab/OpenStack-Doc/magnum/Introduction.md

 *Flow of communication through magnum components.*

 ## 3. Installation
-*Assuming Ubuntu 14.04*

-**Note:** Running Magnum on DevStack in a VM is not recommended at this time.
+**Note:** Assuming Ubuntu 14.04 and running Magnum on DevStack in a VM is not recommended at this time.

 ### 3.1 Setup Dev Environment